BCA OF ONTARIO COMMON WELDING PROCEDURES

 Benefits of the Common Welder Program

-- Out-of-province IBB welders working in Ontario are eligible to be tested at no further cost to their contractor
+• Out-of-province IBB welders working in Ontario are eligible to be tested at no further cost to their contractor, if tested through the local hall.

 Testing Locations